iamvetle/Blogg/PROGRESS.md

 There are features I generally want to implement, but not sure how.

 - Comments have no functionality right now
+  - What kind of backend api-endpoints do I need for that?
+I need to be able to:
+    - Retrieve all comments to a post.
+      - Se på medium.com

+- Hva skjedde med *likes*?

 - Text editor for publishing posts
 - maybe relevant [simplemde](https://simplemde.com/)